brendanh13/pands-project/README.md

 Which tools / methods will I use for this project?

-tbc - I want to explore the data first before deciding on final approach
+tbd - I want to explore the data first before deciding on final approach

+Firstly - I will start to take a look at the data using a Python program in Visual Studio

-Firstly - I am going to try a Juypter Notebook
+Secondly - I am going to try a Juypter Notebook as I feel this might be a better way to present the Project

 Section 4 - Analysis